 At the top will be your Most Used blocks.
 These are the blocks you use most frequently, but when you’re just starting out with Gutenberg they’ll be more generic.
 So scroll down to the next section, which is the Common Blocks.

-Here’s a quick run through of the Common Blocks and what you can do with them.
+Here’s a quick run through of the Common Blocks in Gutenberg, and what you can do with them.

 To add a Paragraph, simply start typing.
 Paragraph is the default block.
 There are a few adjustments you can make to your paragraph settings.